 A typical medical imaging workflow can be divided into four steps:

 1) planning and optimisation,

 Each step could be improved, accelerated, or completely automated with the help of AI.

 Landscape Overview Q1 2023

-This report aims to provide a comprehensive overview of the industry landscape in what pertains adoption of AI in image processing, clinical research, and other aspects of radiology and nuclear medicine R&D. This overview highlights the trends and insights in a form of informative mind maps and infographics as well as benchmarks the performance of key players that form the space and relations within the industry.
+This report aims to provide a comprehensive overview of the industry landscape regarding the adoption of AI in image processing, clinical research, and other aspects of radiology and nuclear medicine R&D. This overview highlights the trends and insights in the form of informative mind maps and infographics, and benchmarks the performance of key players that form the space and relations within the industry.